opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 #### Changing the default language

-The default language is the one that get's used when there is no language in the URL.

-By default the default language is the `sourceLanguageTag` you defined in your `project.inlang/settings.json`.
+By default the default language is the `sourceLanguageTag` you defined in `project.inlang/settings.json`.
 You can change it with the `defaultLanguage` option.

 ```ts
 export const { ... } =